zwbetz-gh/zwbetz/content/projects/index.md

 ## Teaching

+- [Rosetta Stone CLI: Write the Same Option Parser Script in Bash, Python, and NodeJS]({{< relref "rosetta-stone-cli-write-the-same-option-parser-script-in-multiple-languages" >}}) -- To really appreciate what a language does for you, it helps to compare it to other languages.
+Then you can see how (differently) common tasks are done.
+In this fun little exercise, we’ll write the same option parser script in multiple languages.
 - [Make a Hugo Blog From Scratch]({{< relref "make-a-hugo-blog-from-scratch" >}}) -- In my opinion, Hugo’s current quick start is ample.
 It does just what the name says, gets you started you quickly.
 Still, there have many requests on the forums for a tutorial that dives deeper than the quick start, and gets into some templating basics.
 The thing you’re reading is my go at that.
 Starting from scratch, we’ll build a Hugo blog.
 - [Build a Search Bar for Your Hugo Blog With a JSON Index and Some Vanilla JS]({{< relref "build-a-search-bar-for-your-hugo-blog-with-a-json-index-and-some-vanilla-js" >}}) -- My blog has become a personal knowledge base of sorts.
 As it’s grown, doing the usual Command + F for browser-search doesn’t always cut it.
 I sometimes need to search for keywords within a blog post, yet only titles are shown on the blog list page.
 So, that’s my problem, but how to fix it?
-- [Write Your Own Short and Long Option Parser in Bash]({{< relref "write-your-own-short-and-long-option-parser-in-bash" >}}) -- Writing your own option parser in Bash is not so bad once you know the syntax.
-You can even support short and long options.
-An option can be a flag, or it can accept an argument.
-We'll showcase this in a simple greeter script.

 ## Hugo Themes